Skip to content

 Sunday, 29 January 2006

 I've spent the last few months on the behind-the-scenes architecture of KStars.
 Since the port to KDE4 was going to be a major overhaul for us anyway, we decided to simultaneously do a major refactoring of how the data catalogs are represented in KStars.
+We're now using a hierarchical Composite/Component model, and it's working well.
 Read More

 My nethack monster